 He said, “Oh, yes, I’ll do that.
 I’ll arrange it.
 I’m sure the hotel will arrange it for me."
 And that is what happened.
 He said, “My jailers came in and drank some of the wine every day, and we played trick-track and various things together, and had quite an amiable time."
 After Hitler went home, those arrested were released.

-Communists, Peasant Dissidents, And Working Class Leadership Were Simply Eliminated
+Communists, Dissidents, And Working Class Leadership Were Simply Eliminated

 After 1927, Mussolini also used the OVRA (the Organization for Vigilance and Repression of Anti-Fascism or Organizzazione per la Vigilanza e la Repressione dell'Antifascismo), his secret police, to root out subversives.
-Mussolini reinstated the death penalty in Italy and his forces arrested over 4,000 people.
+Mussolini reinstated the ultimte penalty in Italy and started rounding up his enemies.
 Many anti-fascists simply left Italy, setting up shop in Paris or other European cities to escape persecution.